Acetyl group

 In organic chemistry, an acetyl group is a functional group denoted by the chemical formula \sCOCH3 and the structure \sC(=O)\sCH3.
 It is sometimes represented by the symbol Ac (not to be confused with the element actinium).
 In IUPAC nomenclature, an acetyl group is called an ethanoyl group.

 An acetyl group contains a methyl group (\sCH3) that is single-bonded to a carbonyl (C=O), making it an acyl group.
-The carbonyl center of an acyl radical has one non-bonded electron with which it forms a chemical bond to the remainder (denoted with the letter R) of the molecule.

 The acetyl moiety is a component of many organic compounds, including acetic acid, the neurotransmitter acetylcholine, acetyl-CoA, acetylcysteine, acetaminophen (also known as paracetamol), and acetylsalicylic acid (also known as aspirin).

 Acetylation

 Acetylation is the chemical reaction known as "ethanoylation" in the IUPAC nomenclature.
 It depicts a reactionary process that injects an acetyl functional group into a chemical compound.
 The opposite reaction is called "deacetylation", and this is the removal of the acetyl group.
 An example of an acetylation reaction is the conversion of glycine to N-acetylglycine: